We all love spring. During warmer months we see beautiful carpets of flowers everywhere and a new life in the air.

 How to protect your puppy against contracting parvo

-- Vaccination is highly effective to decrease your pup’s risk of contracting life threatening parvo virus infection – but it does not guaranteed 100% protection.
+- Vaccination is highly effective to decrease your pup’s risk of contracting life-threatening parvovirus infection – but it does not guarantee 100% protection.

-- Do not take new puppies to public places until the pup has received all three vaccines against parvo virus.
+- Do not take new puppies to public places until the pup has received all three vaccines against the parvovirus.

 - When introducing a new pup to your household make sure your other dogs are fully vaccinated and keep the pup away from them for the first 7 days to monitor for any development of parvo.
 Especially if the new dog is from a questionable background.

-- If you had contact with a dog with diarrhoea – wash your hands and change your shoes and clothes before you go home to your dogs.
+- If you had contact with a dog with diarrhea – wash your hands and change your shoes and clothes before you go home to your dogs.

 The canine parvovirus is a highly contagious and potentially deadly disease that wreaks havoc on a dog’s intestinal tract.
 While some diseases are capable of crossing over from one species to another and causing infection, the parvovirus is not one of them.
 A human variant of the parvovirus does exist but its transmission is only possible from one human to another just like the canine parvovirus is only transmittable between animals in the canine family.

-What is the human role in transmitting the Parvovirus Disease?
+What is the human role in transmitting Parvovirus Disease?